sap-tutorials/Tutorials/tutorials/hxe-ua-install-using-docker-xsa/hxe-ua-install-using-docker-xsa.md

 Go to the [Docker Store](https://store.docker.com/).

-Click on the search bar and search for "SAP HANA, express edition".
+Click on the search bar and search for "SAP HANA, express".

 Choose **SAP HANA, express edition (database and application services)**.